minitage/minitage.github.io/source/paster/instances/instances.rst

     paster create -t minitage.instances.paste-initd myproject

-This profil will install an initd script to wrap a paste configuration start throught paster serve (with appropriate project dependencies).
+This instance will install an initd script to wrap a paste configuration start throught paster serve (with appropriate project dependencies).

     - In `sys/etc/init.d`, you ll have an init script to start the project.